 Would you really call it Thanksgiving if there wasn’t any macaroni and cheese?
 Considered “something orange,” an abundance of pasta topped with creamy, gooey, and warm cheese is music to our ears.
 We love that macaroni and cheese can be dressed up, too.
 Add vegetables, like broccoli or cauliflower.
 Maybe bake it in the oven and add a layer of breadcrumbs for that extra crispy crunch in every bite.

 Surprisingly enough, macaroni and cheese weren’t introduced to Americans until 1937 when Kraft put it in a box, and every kid in America has enjoyed it for dinner ever since.

 Green Bean Casserole

 The green bean casserole was introduced to Americans by Campbell Soup, much like macaroni and cheese was introduced by Kraft.
 Sold on shelves for the first time in 1955, the green bean casserole was formulated on purpose.
-With goals to create a recipe out of two things that Americans always had in their cupboards (green beans and Campbell’s cream of mushroom soup), the green bean casserole flew off the shelves.
+With goal to create a recipe out of two things that Americans always had in their cupboards (green beans and Campbell’s cream of mushroom soup), the green bean casserole flew off the shelves.